-DSL is capable of delivering speeds of up to 50Mb or so.
+DSL is usually capable of delivering speeds of up to 20Mbps or so.
 However, the speed of your service can be affected by how far away your home is from your local telephone exchange and the condition of the copper wires.
 The further away, and the older the wires, the slower the connection will be.
 In addition, the service can slow down at peak usage times, such as the evenings and weekends.
 That's because DSL services work on shared connections.

 You’ll sometimes see the phrase “contention ratio” in the small print for DSL providers.
 This is industry jargon for sharing.
 If the contention ratio is 50:1, it means that at peak times you could be sharing your connection with as many as fifty people.
 And this will slow your connection down considerably.
 The lower the contention ratio, the better.

 Fibre broadband can boast speeds of up to 2,000Mbps and uses fibre optic cables to transmit data.
 In recent years Eir and SIRO, a joint venture between the ESB and Vodafone, have been rolling out fibre networks across Ireland.

 Virgin Media has been investing in its own network too and recently introduced a 1,000Mbps service.